fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 	class="text-center" >}}

 This tool allows you to share your diagrams and export them in PDF, PNG, or SQL format.
-If you want to export the SQL scripts, currently, there are a few database options available to choose: SQL Server, MySQL, and PostgreSQL.
+If you want to export the SQL scripts, currently, there are a few database options available to choose from: SQL Server, MySQL, and PostgreSQL.

 There are two plans available: [Free and Pro](https://dbdiagram.io/pricing). _And_ for the Free Plan, you can create up to 10 diagrams.
 If you'd like to go for Pro, the price is $9 per month.